-HONOR CODE
+HONOR SYSTEM

 All work in the School is performed in accordance with Honor Committee regulations.
 Suspected violations of the system are investigated by the Student Honor Committee, which is composed of representatives of all four classes.
-In accepting a place in the Medical School, the enrolled student affirms willingness to adhere to the Honor Code and recognizes that he is subject to the rules and regulations of the School and University.
+In accepting a place in the Medical School, the enrolled student affirms willingness to support the Honor System and recognizes that he is subject to the rules and regulations of the school and University.